Tattoo Aftercare Instructions

 Day 1

-- At this stage your tattoo is very fresh, it may have a lot of redness & pain (similar to a sun burn)
+- Your tattoo is very fresh – it may have redness and pain (similar to a sunburn)

-- You may notice your tattoo oozing blood, plasma, and extra ink.
-This is completely normal
+- You may notice oozing blood, plasma, and extra ink.
+This is completely normal.

-- If using plastic wrap or gauze, you should start the routine of cleaning & moisturizing your tattoo immediately
+- If using plastic wrap or gauze, start the routine of cleaning and moisturizing immediately.

 Days 3 – 5

-- At this point you should have removed a 2nd skin if you have one & stopped using any plastic wrap or gauze
+- Remove any second skin if you have one and stop using plastic wrap or gauze.

-- You may start to notice your tattoo is a little cloudy, this is part of the healing process
+- Your tattoo may look a little cloudy – this is part of the healing process.

-- Your tattoo may form scabs by this point, ensure you do not pull these off while applying lotion
+- Your tattoo may form scabs.
+Do not pull these off while applying lotion.

-- If you were tattooed directly on a muscle you may begin to notice soreness, this is completely normal & will go away as you heal.
+- If tattooed on a muscle, you may notice soreness.
+This is normal and will go away.

-- By this point any scabs you have will start to flake off, do not pull these off.
+- Scabs will start to flake off.
+Do not pull these off.

-- Your skin may begin to be very itchy.
-Resist the urge to itch!
-You can apply lotion to relieve some of the itchiness.
+- Your skin may be very itchy.
+Resist the urge to scratch!
+You can apply lotion to relieve itchiness.

-- If you notice any redness still at this stage you should talk to your artist to ensure you do not have an infection.
+- If you notice redness at this stage, contact your artist to ensure you don't have an infection.

-- At this point your scabs should have mostly fallen off, any thicker scabs may stick around for longer, do not pull them off.
+- Your scabs should have mostly fallen off.
+Thicker scabs may stick around longer – do not pull them off.

-- You may notice your skin peeling as it heals (similar to a sun burn) – this is totally normal
+- You may notice skin peeling (similar to a sunburn) – this is normal.

-- Keep in mind, it may take up to 3 months for your skin to heal completely internally
+- It may take up to 3 months for your skin to heal completely internally.

-- Even after your tattoo is completely healed do your best to keep it out of the sun to avoid fading
+- Even after your tattoo is healed, keep it out of the sun to avoid fading.

 What if something goes wrong?